liamli99/NodeJS/Notebook.md

 3. Built-in Modules: e.g. (1) OS (2) PATH (3) FS (4) HTTP.
 For each module, it can provide useful properties and methods!
 For more details, see https://nodejs.org/docs/latest/api/

 ## Node Package Manager (npm)
-'npm' comes bundled with Node.js and is the default package manager for Node.js, it helps developers share and reuse code!
+`npm` comes bundled with Node.js and is the default package manager for Node.js, it helps developers share and reuse code!

-1. Initialization
+### Initialization
-(1) Manual approach: create a 'package.json' file in the root with necessary properties (2) General approach: `npm init` (answer a series of questions step by step to set up the project) OR `npm init -y` (answer all the questions with default values), then a 'package.json' file will be generated!
+(1) Manual approach: create a `package.json` file in the root with necessary properties (2) General approach: `npm init` (answer a series of questions step by step to set up the project) OR `npm init -y` (answer all the questions with default values), then a 'package.json' file will be generated!

 Note that 'package.json' file provides information about the project and is used to manage the project!
 For example, 'main' is a file that is the entry point of the project. 'scripts' is a dictionary that contains script commands that are run at various times in the lifecycle of the project, e.g. `{ "start": "node app.js", "dev": "nodemon app.js" }`, so that we can use `npm start` to run the start script and use `npm run dev` to run the dev script!

-1. Install packages
+### Install packages
 **Install packages as dependencies**, dependencies are packages required by the project to run in production!
 (1) Install a local package (use it in the current project), recommended!
 `npm install <packagename>`